agnimseth/MissionMarks-An-Machine-Learning-Project/README.md

 # missionmarks
-make a project using python, machine learning algorithms to predict the marks
+To predict the Student final marks by machine model using different machine learning Algorithms